-Self-care is the practice of caring for oneself, in order to maintain one's level of functioning.
-This practice may include: healthy eating, exercise, personal counseling, gaming, mindfulness, yoga, religious/spiritual activities, or anything else that helps you to maintain your personal sense of well-being and increases your resilience.
+Self-care is the practice of caring for oneself to maintain one's level of functioning.
+This practice may include healthy eating, exercise, personal counseling, gaming, mindfulness, yoga, religious/spiritual activities, or anything else that helps you maintain your sense of well-being and increases your resilience.
 As a school counselor, it is your ethical responsibility to be healthy and able to support your students.
 Therefore, we will be discussing self-care in many of your classes, and you will be expected to develop a self-care plan that you will utilize during both graduate school and professional life.
 Each fall the department offers an optional self-care retreat for all CEFT students.